AllenInstitute/AllenSDK/doc_template/model_description.rst

 JSON has many advantages.
 It is widely supported, readable and easy to parse and edit.
 As data sets get larger or specialized those advantages diminish.
-The Allen Wrench library has several mechanisms for handling parts of the model description that are not easily expressable as JSON.
+The Allen SDK library has several mechanisms for handling parts of the model description that are not easily expressable as JSON.
 :doc:`Large object parsers </large_object_parser>` can be used to create an interface between the model description and the large data files.
 They can be thought of as a thin